SovereignCloudStack/k8s-cluster-api-provider/doc/LoadBalancer-ExtTrafficLocal.md

 # Why `externalTrafficPolicy: local`?

-Setting up the nginx ingress controller from the upstream deployment templates usijnes the `externalTrafficPolicy: local` setting and -- without any special treatment -- results in a service that is only partially working: Only requests that the LoadBalancer happens to route at the node where the nginx container is running get a response.
+Setting up the nginx ingress controller from the upstream deployment templates using the `externalTrafficPolicy: local` setting and -- without any special treatment -- results in a service that is only partially working: Only requests that the LoadBalancer happens to route at the node where the nginx container is running get a response.